About this strategy

 Domestic abuse service referrals

 During 2020/21, IDAS received a total of 4122 referrals for all of its services.
-Working with 4092 clients and receiving an average of 1022 referrals per quarter.
+They're working with 4092 clients and receiving an average of 1022 referrals per quarter.

-• Most referrals were for people in the 26-30 age group.
-Although the numbers of older people accessing IDAS represent a small part of the total.
-The numbers are by no means insignificant.
+• Most referrals were for people in the 26 to 30 age group.
+Although the numbers of older people accessing IDAS represent a small part of the total, the numbers are by no means insignificant.
 In 2020/21, 104 people in their sixties; 68 people in their seventies; and 10 people aged 80 and over were referred to IDAS.

 • Around 7% of referrals in total were from minority ethnic backgrounds.
-With the largest minority group being white Eastern Europeans.
+The largest minority group were white Eastern Europeans.

 • 2.5% of IDAS clients during 2020/21 stated a language other than English as their main language.
 This represents 104 people and 27 different community spoken languages.